jessfraz/tupperwarewithspears/README.md

 Each container is run from a `jess/ab` image, which is just the apache benchmark utility.

+If you pass in a cidr with `-cidr` and gateway with `-gateway`, containers will be given ips and have outbound traffic routed via that IP.
+This uses openvswitch and a super gross implementation of shelling out to `ovs-vsctl` & `ip netns exec`.

 **NOTE:** Do not use this for evil.
 Consider yourself warned.

 ```console